perttunurmi/game-config-linker/README.md

 >   (by default) just in case

-Links your Counter-Strike config folders so that all your accounts will you the same config.
+Links your Counter-Strike config folders so that all your accounts will use the same config.

 > [!TIP]
 > You will need the AccountID of your main account.